kogo59/The_Central_Caucasus_and_Bashan/chapters/11_Chapter.md

 attacking intruders with his beak and talons.
-We could not even pretend to have had an interview with the giants and genii believed to dwell in the clefts and caverns of Elbruz, concerning one of whom Haxthausen relates the following legend :— ❛An Abkhasian once went down into the deepest cavern of the mountain, where he found a powerful giant, who said to him, "Child of man of the upper world, who hast dared to come down here, tell me how the race of man lives in the world above?
+We could not even pretend to have had an interview with the giants and genii believed to dwell in the clefts and caverns of Elbruz, concerning one of whom Haxthausen relates the following
+legend: — ❛An Abkhasian once went down into the deepest cavern of the mountain, where he found a powerful giant, who said to him, "Child of man of the upper world, who hast dared to come down here, tell me how the race of man lives in the world above?
 Is woman still true to man?
 Is the daughter still obedient to